Hedge Funds Risks and Returns

 How They Affect You

-If you own any publicly-traded securities, either outright or through your 401(k), IRA, or pension plan, you are affected by hedge funds.
+If you own any publicly-traded securities, either outright or through your 401(k), Individual Retirement Account, or pension plan, you are affected by hedge funds.
 Hedge fund traders have dramatically lowered the cost of oil.
 That's had a huge impact on the economy.
-Oil prices are a component of inflation, which affects consumers ability to purchase.
-Since consumer products are nearly 70 percent of the U.S. economy, the expansion of consumer buying power has boosted domestic growth.
-On the other hand, the U.S. manufacturers are being hit by the strong dollar.
+Oil prices are a component of inflation, which affects consumers’ ability to purchase.
+Since consumer products are almost 70 percent of the U.S. economy, the expansion of consumer buying power has boosted domestic growth.
+On the other hand, U.S. manufacturers are being hit by the strong dollar.

 That's lowered export growth.

 Hedge funds have also affected the banking industry.
 Large banks are focusing more and more on the largest hedge fund customers.
 For example, Citi receives its biggest trading commissions from the "Focus Five."
 These are the largest hedge fund companies: Millennium Management, Citadel, Surveyor Capital, Point72 Asset Management, and Carlson Capital.
 Smaller businesses are having a more difficult time getting financing.
 (Sources: “What’s in a Name?
 Funds Hedge,” The Wall Street Journal, March 27, 2015.

 "You Paid Us Only $1 Million?
 Get in Line," Bloomberg, March 23, 2016.)